 Where to Stay in Barossa Valley

-- Novotel Barossa Valley – One of the top rated hotels, I have stayed here multiple times.
-It’s a typical 4.5 star hotel with comfortable rooms, good food and fantastic views over the vines
+- Novotel Barossa Valley – One of the top-rated Barossa Valley hotels, I have stayed here multiple times.
+It’s a typical 4.5-star hotel with comfortable rooms, good food and fantastic views over the vines

-- Jacobs Creek Retreat – I haven’t actually stayed here, but I have been to a wedding in the grounds and it is one of the most romantic locations I’ve ever been to.
+- Jacobs Creek Retreat – I haven’t stayed here, but I have been to a wedding on the grounds and it is one of the most romantic locations I’ve ever been to.
 Lovely rooms and a stunning garden.
 Great for a special weekend away.